jitinl/codekit-jsx-hack/readme.md

 Minification can be enabled inside CodeKit for CoffeeScript code and it works.

 ## How it works
 CodeKit lets you use a custom compiler for CoffeeScript code.
-We do our thing by creating a compiler that makes CodeKit think it's a CoffeeScript compiler while behind the scenes it's the Babel compiler compiling JSX code into .js files.
+This project uses a compiler that makes CodeKit think it's a CoffeeScript compiler while behind the scenes it's the Babel compiler compiling JSX code into .js files.
-Essentially, we create fake .coffee files that are actually .jsx files and compile them using a fake CoffeeScript compiler that is actually the Babel compiler for jsx files.
+Essentially, you create fake .coffee files that are actually .jsx files and compile them using a fake CoffeeScript compiler that is actually the Babel compiler for jsx files.

 ## Limitations
 - No source maps *(yet)*